MediaComem/comem-archidep/subjects/ssh/README.md

 $> openssl dgst -sha256 -sign private.pem -out signature.rsa message.txt
 ```

-If you open the file, you can see that it's simly binary data.
+If you open the file, you can see that it's simply binary data.
 You can see it base64-encoded with the following command:

 ```bash